-The maxima of RDA and DIS distributions form the defects accumulation curves presented in Fig. 4.
-The defect accumulation and transformation in ion-implanted compound crystals is usually a complicated multistep process resulting in the formation of a mixture of different types of structural defects [47,50-52].
-In the case of ZnO-ALD films, a two-steps accumulation process is observed, although, as already mentioned, the amorphization level of the structure has not been achieved.
-Accumulation curves were fitted by the multistep damage accumulation model (MSDA) [50].
-As can be seen in Fig. 4, the accumulation rate of both kinds of defects is very low in the low fluence region.
-Generally, the dynamic heating during the implantation process i.e. defects migration allowing recombination, is considered to be a cause of this.
-However, it is only partially true, because our recent studies showed an increase of the strain along the c-axis with increasing ion fluencies due to basal dislocation loops growth [47,52].
-That kind of disorder (perpendicular to the c-axis) cannot be observed in the RBS/ c spectra measured along the (0001) direction.
+The maxima of RDA and DIS distributions form the defects accumulation curves presented in Figure 4.
+The defect accumulation and transformation in ion-implanted compound crystals is usually a complicated multistep process resulting in the formation of a mixture of different types of structural defects [38, 41-43].
+In the case of ZnO-ALD films, two-steps accumulation process is observed, although as already mentioned, the amorphization level of the structure has not been achieved.
+Accumulation curves were fitted by the multistep damage accumulation model (MSDA) [41].
+As can be seen in Figure 4, the accumulation rate of both kinds of defects is very low in the low fluence region.
+Generally the dynamic annealing process i.e. defects migration allowing recombination, is considered to be a cause of this.
+However, it is only partially true, because our recent studies showed an increase of the strain along the c-axis with increasing ion fluencies due to basal dislocation loops growth [38, 43].
+That kind of disorder (perpendicular to the c-axis) cannot be observed in RBS/c spectra measured in (0001) direction.
 As soon as the critical value of the stress is achieved, the plastic deformation in the implanted layer begins, leading to structural relaxation.
-In the case of ZnO-ALD films implanted with RE, the mentioned process starts with the ion fluence higher than 2 \times 1014/cm2 and may be observed as a rapid increase in defect concentrations.
-Further increase of ion fluence leads to an increase of defects concentration up to the saturation level of about 5 \times 1015/cm2, which means that the defect structure transformation has been finished resulting in a creation of the new form of a defect.
-The plastic deformation edge position was evaluated for a fluence of about 1.5×10^{15} /cm2, which corresponds to the values of ~8 dpa and ~0.14 at.%.
-This process usually leads to the dislocation tangles, stacking faults and eventually to crystal mosaic and large defect clusters formations as well [52].
-Such a new form of defects is resistant to thermal annealing [25].
-Any significant difference has not been noticed in the accumulation processes of Yb and Er ions.
+In the case of ZnO-ALD films implanted with RE, the mentioned process starts with the ion fluence higher than $2 \times 10^{14}$ /cm and may be observed as a rapid increase in defect concentrations.
+Further increase of ion fluence leads to an increase of defects concentration up to the saturation level of about $5 \times 10^{15}$ /cm, which means that the defect structure transformation has been finished resulting in a creation of the new form of a defect.
+The plastic deformation edge position was evaluated for fluence of about $1.5 \times 10^{15}$ /cm, which corresponds to the values of ~ 8 dpa and ~0.14 at %.
+This process usually leads to the dislocation tangles, stacking faults and eventually to crystal mosaic and large defect clusters formations as well [43].
+Such defects are resistant to thermal annealing [18].
+There have been no noticed a significant difference in the accumulation processes of Yb and Er ions.

-3.2.
-Optical analysis
+3.2 Optical analysis

-The defects produced during the ion implantation process quench most of the luminescence from the ZnO film, and RE-dopants in asimplanted ZnO are optically inactive.
-Therefore, annealing is needed for structure recovery and dopant activation.
-The thermal treatment leads to the recovery of the crystal lattice damage caused by RE implanted into ZnO, but it is associated with a simultaneous process of RE diffusion and agglomeration on the surface of the layer due to the low solubility limit [24].
-Thus, the selected parameters of thermal annealing (RTA 10 min, 800 °C, O2 atmosphere) are a tradeoff between the perfect recovery of the crystal and a stable impurity depth profile [24-25].
-It is worth noting that the annealing in such conditions completely removes lattice damage from the near-surface region of ZnO [38].
+The defects produced during ion implantation process quench most of luminescence from the ZnO sample.
+Moreover, RE-dopants in as-implanted ZnO are optically inactive.
+Therefore, the annealing is needed for structure recovery and dopant activation.
+The thermal treatment leads to the recovered of the crystal lattice, damage by RE low fluence implanted ZnO but is associated with a simultaneous process of RE diffusion and agglomeration on the surface of the sample due to the low solubility limit [17].
+Thus, selected parameters of thermal annealing (RTA 10 min, 800°C, O2 atmosphere) are a tradeoff between the perfect recovery of the crystal and a stable impurity depth profile [17,18].
+It is worth noting that the annealing in such conditions removes lattice damage in the near-surface region of ZnO [30].

-In order to investigate the effect of RE-concentration inside ZnO on the PL emission intensity, the photoluminescence measurements for REion implanted-annealed ZnO layer (hereafter called ZnO:RE system), were performed at room temperature for both studied ions.
-The PL spectra in two spectral regions: visible and near-infrared (IR) were recorded.
+In order to investigate the effect of RE-concentration inside ZnO on the PL emission intensity, the photoluminescence measurements for RE-ion implanted-annealed ZnO layer (hereafter called ZnO:RE system), were performed at room temperature for both studied ions.
+The PL spectra at two spectral regions: visible and near infrared (IR) were recorded.